ardanlabs/python-go/first-contact/README.md

 PGTM - Peak gust time (hours and minutes, i.e., HHMM)
 ```

-One we read the schema, things become clear. `TMAX` and `TMIN` values make sense, `SNOW` is in millimeters and `PGTM` values are actually time of day.
+NOAA did publish a schema and after reading it, the representation of the data is now clear. `TMAX` and `TMIN` are Celsius temperatures but in tenths of a degree. `SNOW` represents snowfall, but in millimeters.
+Finally,  `PGTM` represents time values for when the peak wind gust occured.

-If you have a say in your company, try to see that all data have a formal written schema, and that this schema is kept up to date.
+If you have a say in your company, do your best to make sure all the data you are working with has a formal documented written schema, and that this schema is kept up to date.

-Even if your company keeps schemas and updates them, data will still have errors.
-As agent Mulder used to say: "Trust no one!".
-Always look at the raw data and see that it matches your assumptions about it.
+Even if your company maintains schemas and keeps them up to date, the raw data you’re processing can still have errors.
+Always look at the raw data and check if it matches your documented schemas.
+As agent Mulder said: "Trust no one!".

 ### Size Matters

-pandas is built to work in memory and by default will load the whole data into memory.
-Some datasets are too big to fit in memory, and once you exhaust the computer's physical memory and start to swap to disk - performance goes down the drain.
+pandas by default will load all the data you need to work with into memory.
+Some datasets are too big to fit all of it in memory, and once you exhaust the computer's physical memory and start to swap to disk, performance processing the data goes down the drain.

-Load a small part of the data initially, and then extrapolate to guess the final size it'll take in memory.
-If you're working with a database that's pretty easy - add a `LIMIT` clause to your `SELECT` statement and you're done.
-If the data is in file - you'll need to work harder.
+My advice is to load a small amount of the data into memory initially, and then extrapolate to figure out how much memory you will need for the entire dataset.
+If the dataset is coming from a database, add a `LIMIT` clause to your `SELECT` statement to reduce the initial size of the dataset.
+If the dataset is coming from a file, you'll need a different strategy like reading a limited number of lines of text or a limited number of parsable documents.

-I'm to look at part of the [NYC Taxi Dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
-The data comes as a compressed CSV and I'd like to find out how much memory it'll take once loaded to a pandas DataFrame.
+Let’s have a look at a different dataset that is part of the [NYC Taxi Dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+This data comes as a compressed CSV and I'd like to know how much memory I’ll need to load all of it in pandas.

-The first thing I start with is to look at size on disk.
+First, let’s look at how large the dataset is on disk.

 **Listing 3: Disk Size**